Parents FAQ

 +

-1. The student receives the necessary medical attention.
-Note: Students are volunteers, not employees, such claims SHOULD NOT be classified as Workers’ Compensation.
+Note: Students are volunteers, not employees, so injuries should not be classified as Workers’ Compensation claims.

-5. The school Principal should copy all documents and follow the procedures required by their school system for appropriate action.
+6. School action: The school principal will make copies of all documents and follow the required procedures as per their school system guidelines.

 Click below to view the links or download the PDFs: